I’m not annoying, YOU’RE annoying!

 Don’t take it personally!

-I know it is easier said than done, but try not to take the name calling personally.
+I know it is easier said than done, but try not to take the name-calling personally.
 (I need to take my own advice on this one).
 Instead, reach out to your daughter if she seems willing (or wanting) to talk.
 Or simply leave her alone if she might benefit from some time to process her own thoughts.
 Remember, she really does love you, and really does appreciate that you are attempting to help.
-However, she may not know how to show this (or can’t through no fault of her own - i.e., hormones).
-My husband’s grandmother always
+However, she may not know how to show this (or can’t through no fault of her own – i.e., hormones).
+My husband’s grandmother always said, “this too shall pass.”
+I think that’s a great mantra for dealing with tween girls.

 Here are some resources that may help you get through the